 After all, if we’d never experienced sadness, how would we know what happiness feels like?
 We would have nothing with which to compare it!
 What if we could enjoy our sadness for a while?
 Now there’s a novel idea.
-Yet we sometimes go to extremes to avoid feeling our unwanted emotions; we drink, smoke, eat, work, take drugs or gamble excessively or any number of other addictions and avoidance strategies.
+Yet we sometimes go to extremes to avoid feeling our unwanted emotions; we drink, smoke, eat, work, take drugs, gamble — or any number of other addictive behaviours and avoidance strategies.

 Take time for yourself

 Know that it’s essential to allow whatever emotions surface to be there.
 Stick with them and allow them to flow out.
 Think about the word emotion.

 Allow the energy to come out.
 Cry, scream (Great to do when you’re in your car — but not when you have passengers!)

 Go for a run or expend some energy at the gym or a power walk.
 Light a candle, have a bath and let your tears mingle with the bath water.
 Meditate, pray, or follow whatever spiritual practices work to uplift you.
 Look after your health by eating well and exercising regularly.

 You’re stronger than you think